 Where do you perform eye surgeries?

 Laser vision correction surgery is performed in our office on specific dates.
-Cataract surgeries are performed in our accredited surgery center at the Gainesville office location, as well as multiple hospitals throughout Northeast Georgia and Western North Carolina.
+Cataract surgeries are performed in our accredited surgery center at the Gainesville office location by one of our eye doctors, as well as multiple hospitals throughout Northeast Georgia and Western North Carolina.
 Laser cataract surgery is exclusively performed at the Gainesville Surgery Center.

-What should I expect on the day of my cataract surgery?
+What should I expect on the day of my laser cataract surgery?

 Upon arrival at the surgery center, you will meet our pre-operative team who will provide you relaxing medication via an IV.
 Dilating eyedrops will be given to allow for a better view of the cataract.
 Once inside the operating room, the anesthesiologist will give a stronger sedative allowing you to sleep during the 10-15 minute procedure.
 Most patients awake in the recovery room with minimal to no discomfort and are ready to return home within 30-60 minutes following the surgery.
 Expect the whole process to take approximately 2.5 hours.